Target Market Program

 View the Target Market Program Ordinance

 How It Works

-Beginning on January 1, 2017, the Target Market Program will function as an additional tool within the city's purchasing processes.
+The Target Market Program is an additional tool within the City's purchasing processes.
 When a City department identifies a need to purchase a product or service under $175,000 they will submit a request to the Procurement office.
 After reviewing the scope of services, Procurement staff will check the Target Market Program supplier listing for small businesses that can provide the requested commodity or service.
 For commodity purchases, the City will issue an informal bid to the vendors enrolled in the Target Market Program.
 For professional services, City departments will receive a list of participating small businesses for the particular service and a proposal will be solicited from those businesses.

 For a purchase to be subject to the Target Market Program, there must be at least 3 qualified vendors in a particular commodity category or service.
 If fewer than 3 qualified businesses are enrolled in the program, that purchase will follow the regular purchase process and will be open to all businesses.

 Businesses that meet the following criteria are eligible to participate:

 Size standards: In the most recently completed 3 fiscal years,* your business did not exceed the United States Small Business Administration (SBA) size standards** AND the gross receipts/sales of your business did not exceed the Target Market Program threshold for your industry.
 (If you have been in business for less than three years, the annual gross receipts will be averaged over the period of time that you have been in business).
 The size thresholds for the industry categories are: Construction $10 million or under; Manufacturing Operations $5 million and under; Professional/Technical Services $5 million and under; Retail Operations $3 million and under; Service Operations $3 million and under; Wholesale Operations - $4 million and under.